tanseyem/journals_calendar/README.md

 #Can I share/remix/adapt this?
 Yes, with certain strings attached.
 Please do not commercialize this in any way (mostly because, REALLY?!).
 You are welcome to remix this and put up a similar calendar or documentation, but I'd appreciate attribution.

+#What journals have you added to or removed from the calendar?
+Check out the changes_journal.md file, or feel free to look at the file history